-I looked at a house this week that spoke loudly to the question of whether to buy or rent.
+I once looked at a house that spoke loudly to the question of whether to buy or rent.
 The asking price is about $100,000.
 It last sold in the late 1980s for $79,000.

 Selling for $100K now isn’t a profit.
 That is why I couldn’t get a house I don’t want out of my head.